w3c/gh-issue-dashboard/README.md

 ## W3C GitHub Issue Dashboard

-A quick app to keep tabs on github issues used in W3C Repos.
+A Web app to keep tabs on github issues used in W3C Repos.
 Improvements welcome!

+See it in action at https://www.w3.org/Tools/gh-dashboard/

 ## Configurable views
 You can easily create new views of github issues by creating [HTML files with Mustache templates](templates/), and then adding a reference to said file in the `templateUrls` in [app/scripts/main.js](app/scripts/main.js).